mdireskeneli/go-ssh-check/README.md

 **Details:**

-There are two files to be used in this application.
+There are two separate apps to be used in this application.

-**sshcheck.go: configurer, job-starter**
+**sshcheck.go: configurer & job-starter**
 - initializes the postgres database
 - parses config.json file and loads the data to the database.
 - tracks the current status of the tasks